meteor-useraccounts/meteor/packages/identity/API.md

 * a result object, if the attempt was successful, containing the following
   properties:

-  * `serviceName` - the name of the service that is reporting the outcome

   * `methodName` - the name of the method that was called on the initiating client (either `create`, or `authenticate`).